-The kind of parasite we see more than any other in companion animals are roundworms.
-Animals contract these worms by fecal-oral transmission, and they are therefore especially common in puppies from puppy mills and shops, as these dogs are easily exposed to the worms in close-quarter conditions.
-After transmission, roundworms take up residence in the intestines of their host, potentially leading to anemia, inflammation, and, in puppies and kittens, failure to thrive.
+The kinds of parasites we see more than any other in companion animals are roundworms.
+Animals contract these worms by fecal-oral transmission.
+Therefore, they are especially common in puppies from puppy mills and shops, as these dogs are easily exposed to the worms in close-quarter conditions.
+After transmission, roundworms take up residence in their host’s intestines, potentially leading to anemia, inflammation, and, in puppies and kittens, failure to thrive.

 It is even possible for humans to become infected with roundworms; the worms sometimes wind up in the eye, under the skin, or in the brain, known as visceral larva migrans, which cause lasting damage.
 Luckily, regular fecal examinations allow us to diagnose roundworms, and routine deworming is sufficient treatment for your pet, decreasing any chance of human family members becoming infected.